bcdev/s3tbx-snow/src/main/resources/doc/s3snow_installation.rst

    :align:   center
    :scale: 80 %

    Selection of plugins to be installed.
+(Note that the IdePix OLCI plugin is shipped with SNAP and is listed under 'Available Plugins', whereas the plugin for S3-SNOW / SICE needs to be accessed through the 'Download' tab from the local disk after download from S3-SNOW ftp site.
+Also note that the 'IdePix core' plugin needs to be installed in addition to the 'IdePix OLCI'.)

 .. _add_plugins_confirm:
 .. figure::  pix/add_plugins_confirm.png